 Medicaid has a more flexible and wider range of DME than Medicare due to its funding, which is both federal and state level, which I will outline once I have dealt with Medicare.

-To qualify for these DME under Medicare, your parent, or loved one, will need to have Original Medicare Parts A and B to qualify.
+To qualify for these DME under Medicare, you will need to have Original Medicare Parts A and B to qualify.

 - Part A (Hospital Insurance) covers Durable Medical Equipment for beneficiaries who are living in skilled nursing facilities